adaltas/node-nikita/docs/content/api/output/index.md

   })
   // Print the output
   console.info(who)
-  // Output the value "Nikita"
+  // Outputs the value "Nikita"
 })
 ```